mindkin/hourfleet/docs/youprovide.md

 * Create a 'landing page' website to inform and capture your customers, and that can lead your customers to register and use cars in your network.

 # Stripe Account
 If you don't alread have a Stripe account you'll need to [register](https://dashboard.stripe.com/register).

-If you need to do this, we recommend you take some time [to learn about Stripe](https://stripe.com/customers).
+> If you need to do this, we recommend you take some time [to learn about Stripe](https://stripe.com/customers).

 The next step is to configure your Hourfleet tenancy with your Stripe API keys.
 This enables your Hourfleet tenancy to bill your customers when they use your car sharing service.

+>  Without this, you cannot bill your customers

+## Setting Up Hourfleet

 From your Stripe Dashboard, click `Developers` and then `API Keys`.